ublue-os/image-template/README.md

 # Purpose

 This repository is meant to be used as a template to build your own custom Universal Blue Image.
-This base template is what the Universal Blue Project uses for all of our new and existing downstream projects (Bazzite, Bluefin, and Ucore).
-Each project has edited from this template to suit their own individual needs for more advanced build requirements.
+This example base template is what the Universal Blue Project uses for all of our new and existing downstream projects (Bazzite, Bluefin, and Ucore).
 This template includes a Containerfile and 2 Github workflows (one for building the container and one for building an installation ISO from the container file) that will work immediately out of the box as soon as you enable the workflow in your repository.

 # Prerequisites